FirestormAngel/raspberry-documentation/README.md

 ### Chapter 0x01: Installing the raspberry SD card
 in progress, and subject to change

-I have based my Raspberry Pi wifi router image on the Raspbian Buster Lite version, but I'm pretty sure Raspberry Pi OS will work the same way as the previous versions.
+I have based my Raspberry Pi wifi router image on the Raspbian Buster Lite version, but I'm pretty sure Raspberry Pi OS Buster version will work the same way as the previous versions.
 This will be tested extensively before the official release date 2020-07-01.
-At the time of writing, this OS has not been tested.
+At the time of this writing, this OS has not been tested.

 Download the **Raspberry Pi OS (32-bit) Lite** from **The Rasberry Pi foundation**, [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/).